Why Do Currencies Move In Vicious And Benign Circles?

 Speculative capital flows are the buying and selling of currencies with no attached underlying asset.
 Speculative capital moves in search of the highest total return.

-Total return is made up of: exchange rate differentials, interest rate differentials, and the local currency capital appreciation.
+Total return is made up of exchange rate differentials, interest rate differentials, and the local currency capital appreciation.
 Of the three, exchange rates are the most important because they tend to fluctuate more than interest rates or market returns.
 It does not take much of an exchange rate decline/increase to completely overshadow the return on interest rates or capital appreciation.

-Non-speculative capital transactions refer to all other cross border capital transactions.
+Non-speculative capital transactions refer to all other cross-border capital transactions.

 In the short term (months to a few years), exchange rates are driven by speculative flows.
 In the long term, economic fundamentals (trade + non-speculative capital transactions) dominate exchange rate movements.
 It's the dynamic tension between these two that comprise the trends and fluctuations of currency markets.